almarklein/timetagger/README.md

 pip uninstall timetagger
 ```

-After installation, copy `run.py` from this repo, and execute  `python run.py` to get started.
+After installation, run  `python -m timetagger` to get started.
+If the server runs on your local machine, you can use single-user mode out-of-the-box.
+Otherwise you may want to provide the server with user credentials (see the [docs on config](https://timetagger.readthedocs.io/en/latest/libapi/)).

-## Copright and license
+## Copyright and license

 As usual, copyright applies to whomever made a particular contribution in this repository,
 which can be inspected via e.g. git blame.
 The owner of the copyright (i.e. the author)